brennanMKE/Tasks-for-Xcode/README.md

 ## Shell Scripting

 In order to make a project easier to work with among many projects it is best script the common tasks.
-When a project is first clone from a git repository the setup routines.
+When a project is first cloned from a git repository the setup routines will prepare the project for any files which are not managed by source control.
 For CocoaPods managed with a Gemfile these tasks include installing the bundle and then the pods.
-Then from time to time as the pods are updated to new versions the `pod install` or `pod update` command would used.
+Then from time to time as the pods are updated to new versions the `pod install` or `pod update` commands are used.

 For many who prefer to stay in Xcode and work with Swift these commands are a bit much.
 And when there are nuances between multiple projects it can be easy to run the wrong command.
 A common mistake is running `pod install` when `bundle exec pod install` should be used.

 By using a shell script which is managed with source control for each project along with a Gemfile it is possible to make a project much easier to manage.
 If a new requirement is introduced it can be added to the shell script and even without knowing about it the team will benefit from the update without their work being distrupted.

+Depending on the size of the team, one person could be responsible for the build infrastructure for the project.
+This person would manage these scripts, document them and educate the team on using them effectively.
+And while there may be differences across teams, the core tasks would appear to be the same and the teams would benefit from a common set of tasks across projects.

 ## Tasks with Visual Studio Code

-Going a step further, [Visual Studio Code] can be used.
+Going a step further, [Visual Studio Code] can be used as a task runner.
 It is free and runs on the Mac as well as Linux and Windows.
 The following reasons make it an excellent companion for development with Xcode.

 * Strong support for markdown to ease documentation creation
 * Plugin support for common files in iOS
 * Syntax highlighting for Podfile & Gemfile
 * Integrated Terminal to run commands and show output

-See: [iOS Common Files] (thanks to [Orta])
+See the [iOS Common Files] plugin, courtsey of [Orta].

 ![](vscode.png)

-With the [tasks.sh] shell script and [tasks.json] to configure VSCode commands can be run from the task runner with key combination of cmd-shift-r.
-Selecting one of the configured tasks will start the script for that task with the output showing in the embedded console.
+With the [tasks.sh] shell script and [tasks.json] to configure VSCode commands can be executed from the task runner with key combination of cmd-e.
+(See Key Bindings below) Selecting one of the configured tasks will start the script for that task with the output showing in the embedded console.
 You can do all of your work between Xcode and VSCode.

 Currently the following commands are supported.